Ryuzo Kitajima

 Ryuzo Kitajima (北島 隆三, Kitajima Ryūzō) is a Japanese Olympic eventing rider.
 He participated at the 2016 Summer Olympics in Rio de Janeiro where he withdrew during the individual competition.
+He participated at the 2024 Summer Olympics on Cekatinka.
+After Cekatina was held at the vet inspection on show jumping day, Kitajima withdrew from the competition.

 Kitajima also competed at the 2014 Asian Games.
 He won a silver medal in the team eventing and placed 6th individually.